List of Rave Master characters

 The Rave Master manga and anime series features an extensive cast of characters created by Hiro Mashima.
-The series takes place in a fictional universe that exists as a parallel world where vast numbers of humans, as well as species known as sentenoids and demonoids fight using weapons, magic and evil artifacts known as Dark Bring (Shadow Stone in the anime's English dub).
-One of the most primary users of the artifact known as Dark Bring is an evil terrorist organization known as Demon Card (Shadow Guard in the anime's English dub) which plans to use it to take over the world and bring it into darkness.
+The series takes place in a fictional parallel world where humans along with species known as sentenoids and demonoids, fight using weapons, magic, and evil artifacts called Dark Brings (Shadow Stones in the anime's English dub).
+One of the primary users of Dark Brings is the evil terrorist organization known as Demon Card (Shadow Guard in the anime's English dub) which plans to use them to take over the world and plunge it into darkness.

-The main character Haru Glory, is chosen by the holy artifact known as Rave to wield the Ten Powers and go on a quest with the strange dog like creature known as Plue to find the other four remaining Rave stones and put an end to the usage of Dark Bring and bring peace to the world.
-In his travel, fate brings him to ally himself with a girl that lost her memories and believes she is named Elie and is unaware that she has a strong involvement with the Rave stones.
-Together on their quest, they gain allies known as the Rave Warriors which consist of the thief that can manipulate silver known as Hamrio Musica, a cartographer which is the strange blue creature known as Griffon Katou, Let Dahaka and Julia who are both martial artists and members of a species from the mystic realm known as the Dragon Race, Ruby, a rich penguin-like sentenoid, and Belnika, a kind sorceress.
+The main character, Haru Glory, is chosen by the holy artifact known as Rave to wield the Ten Powers and embark on a quest with the strange dog-like creature Plue to find the remaining four Rave stones and end the use of Dark Brings thus bringing peace to the world.
+During his travels, he allies with a girl who has lost her memories and believes her name is Elie, unaware of her strong connection to the Rave stones.
+Along their journey, they gain allies known as the Rave Warriors.
+The Rave Warriors include Hamrio Musica, a thief who can manipulate silver ,Griffon Katou, a strange blue creature and cartographer, Let Dahaka and Julia Dragoon, martial artists of the Dragon Race, Ruby, a wealthy penguin-like sentenoid; and Belnika a kind sorceress.

 Creation and design

-When making the series Mashima wants to make justice prevail but also make readers understand the villains' reasons to fight the main character in order to make them more complex characters.
+When making the series Mashima wanted justice to prevail, but also wanted readers to understand the villains' reasons to fight the main character in order to make them more complex characters.